Stuart Divorce Lawyer

 Compassionate, experienced family law attorney in Stuart, Florida

 Divorce and other family law issues are fraught with emotion, and it is easy to fall prey to poor judgment during these difficult times.
 The last thing you need is to choose an inexperienced Stuart divorce attorney who makes critical mistakes in your case that lengthen the process, cause disputes and increase your legal costs.
-You need a lawyer who is compassionate toward your situation yet smart and aggressive when it counts.
-Your best bet to achieve that end is to obtain the legal services of Stuart family lawyer Leanne L. Ohle.
+You need a lawyer who has compassion for your situation and is smart and aggressive during negotiations and court proceedings.
+The best way to achieve that result is to obtain the legal services of Stuart family lawyer Leanne L. Ohle.

 Family law cases we handle

 At Leanne L. Ohle, P.A., we focus on resolving a wide range of family law issues, many of which are related.
 We work diligently to help families resolve disputes that involve:

 In Florida, divorce is not based on fault.
 This means that either party can choose to legally end the union if there is no chance of reconciliation.
 The divorce must either be either handled between the two parties or litigated with the help of a divorce lawyer.
 The latter is usually necessary when issues like child custody, child support and the distribution of large assets – like property and cryptocurrency – are at play.
 A divorce attorney from our firm in Stuart is available to provide representation in any of these situations.

 In Florida, there are two types of divorce: a "simplified dissolution of marriage," also called a "simplified divorce," and a regular dissolution of marriage.
 Simplified divorces can be handled without counsel, provided that all of the following criteria applies: